The following software components have been tested to work with Magnolia Enterprise Edition and the Jackrabbit repository.

 - Microsoft SQL Server 2012

-- Derby DB 10.3.1.4 is supported only as an embedded DB, packaged version for low volume use only
+- Derby DB 10.3.1.4 is supported only as an embedded database, packaged version for low volume use only

-- MySQL DB 5.0 and later is supported as an external DB.
+- MySQL DB 5.0 and later is supported as an external database.

 - InnoDB storage engine for MySQL is supported by Magnolia, MyISAM is not.
 InnoDB is the default in MySQL 5.5 and later.

-- Oracle 10g Enterprise Edition and later is supported as an external DB
+- Oracle 10g, 11g, and 12c Enterprise Edition is supported as an external database.

 The certified stack can be summarized as follows: